trexrush/algs/README.md

 ## Todo (roughly in order)

-- learn tailwind better + setup theming
+- dark mode
 - add an info component to tell ppl that they can click the image to get an algvis
+- github logo
 - create gridlayout
 - refactor algcard to insert twistyPlayer / algImage and remove algVis
 - maintain collapsed / selected algs in localstorage/cache